Term 2 - Week 10

 Loving God,

-Thank You for our school community—
+Thank You for the blessings of this school term:

 Amen.